drvinceknight/amwoss/README.md

 ### Chapter 5: System dynamics

-This chapter models the spread within a population of an infectious disease as a compartmental model.
+This chapter models the spread of an infectious disease within a population  as a compartmental model.
 The goal is to understand what interventions could be made to help minimise the long term effects of the disease.

-A theoretic overview of systems of ordinary differential equations is presented in terms of stocks and taps.
+A theoretic overview of systems of ordinary differential equations is presented in terms of stocks and flows.
 The specific model used here: an SIR model is discussed in detail.
-This is all complemented with a brief discussion of some numerical techniques used to numerically integrate systems of ordinary differential equations.
+This is all complemented with a brief discussion of some numerical techniques used to integrate systems of ordinary differential equations.

 The solution offered in Python makes use of Numpy and Scipy which is equivalent to the solution offered in R which makes use of deSolve.

-## Chapter 6:
+## Chapter 6: Game theory

-This chapters models a policy decision that has implications on the actions of two companies in a duopoly is modeled as a normal form game.
+This chapters models a policy decision that has implications on the actions of two companies in a duopoly modelled as a normal form game.
 The goal is to understand what financial incentives can be put in place to ensure competition between the companies that benefits the consumer.

-A theoretic overview of the definition of normal form games and Nash equilibrium is given.
-Some discussion of other concepts such as learning algorithms and evolutionary game theory are also included.
+A theoretic overview of the definition of normal form games and Nash equilibria is given.

 The solution offered in Python makes use of Nashpy which is a specific library for the computation of Nash equilibria.
 The solution offered in R makes use of